 Teach Teens to Learn Independently with Small Bites

 I sent my youngest kid into his bedroom last weekend to clean it up.
 He stood there in dismay.
-Legos, action figures, nerf darts, stuffed animals, sheets, and books were haphazardly tossed all over his bedroom.
+Legos, action figures, nerf darts, stuffed animals, sheets, and

 The poor child had no idea where to start.
 So I gave him a small bite to begin.
 Pick up the stuffed animals and put them on his bed.
 He started and soon was able to finish cleaning his room.